New methods to compute the generalized chi-square distribution: Introduction

 When $s=0$ and $w_i$ are all positive or negative, the quadratic is an ellipse.
 Then the distribution starts from the point $m$ at one end, which we call a finite tail.
 The other end tails off at + or $-\infty$ respectively, which we call an infinite tail.
 When $w_i$ have mixed signs, and/or there is a normal $s$ term, both tails are infinite.

 There are several existing methods to compute the cdf and pdf of this distribution, which may behave differently in finite vs. infinite tails.
 When all $w_i$ are the same sign and $s=0$, i.e. the quadratic is an ellipse, Ruben's method \cite{ruben1962probability} can be used to compute the cdf, implemented as \code{gx2cdf($\ldots$, \textquotesingle method\textquotesingle,\textquotesingle ruben\textquotesingle)} in our Matlab toolbox \href{https://www.mathworks.com/matlabcentral/fileexchange/85028-generalized-chi-square-distribution}{`Generalized chi-square distribution'} (source code is \href{https://github.com/abhranildas/gx2}{on github}).
+We have also ported this to a \href{https://pypi.org/project/gx2/}{`gx2' python package} with the same functionality (source code is again on \href{https://github.com/abhranildas/gx2-py}{github}).
 Imhof \cite{imhof1961computing} used Gil-Pelaez's method \cite{gil1951note} of inverting the characteristic function to compute the cdf and pdf for mixed $w_i$ as well, but not with the normal term.
 Davies\cite{davies1973numerical} extended the characteristic function to let Imhof's inversion work with the normal $s$ term too, and we further incorporated the offset $m$ and implemented it as \code{gx2cdf($\ldots$, \textquotesingle method\textquotesingle,\textquotesingle imhof\textquotesingle)} and \code{gx2pdf($\ldots$, \textquotesingle method\textquotesingle,\textquotesingle imhof\textquotesingle)} in our toolbox.
 This method requires computing an integral, and we provide the option to compute it fast with double precision numerics, or slowly but more accurately using variable precision arithmetic (vpa).

 These exact methods all work well in the center of the distribution, but far into the tails they begin to reach their limits of accuracy or speed at different points.
 For this reason several approximations have been derived for the cdf, such as Imhof's extension \cite{imhof1961computing} of Pearson's approximation \cite{pearson1959note} (only usable when $s=0$), and Liu et al's \cite{liu2009new} and Zhang et al's \cite{zhang2022fast} approximations (only usable when $\bm{q_1}=0$, i.e. $s=0$, and $\mathbf{Q}_2$ is non-negative definite, i.e. when all $w_i$ are the same sign), which attempt to match the moments to those of some simpler distribution.
 These approximate methods are often only applicable to limited cases, and even then have their inaccuracies.
 See Zhang et al \cite{zhang2022fast}, Duchesne et al \cite{duchesne2010computing} and Bodenham et al \cite{bodenham2016comparison} for a review of these approximate methods and their limitations.